-- Enter a name for this new profile, then ^{OK}.
-For a "preset" or a "snapshot", the current settings (respectively network settings or audio settings) are recorded into the new profile with the name you just entered. - For a call profile, first you can elect to include or not the coding parameters: select "Current" (include the current codec settings) or "None" (do not include an algorithm with this profile). - Then you can enter the dial number (or IP address, or SIP URI), then ^{OK}.
+- Enter a name for this new profile, then OK.
+For a "local profile" or a "snapshot", the current settings (respectively network settings or audio settings) are recorded into the new profile with the name you just entered. - For a remote profile, first you can elect to include or not the coding parameters: select "Current" (include the current codec settings) or "None" (do not include an algorithm with this profile). - Then you can enter the dial number (or IP address, or SIP URI), then OK.
 You can also leave this field empty; in this case the profile is used for memorizing only coding parameters, rather than a remote number. - Lastly, for ISDN and a setting exceeding 64 kbit/s, you must enter an additional number (or more).